Overview

 project that compares two different types of solar panels and

-a wind turbine.
+a wind turbine. |

-Benefits to Council Provides a baseline for hybrid renewable
+Benefits Provides a baseline for hybrid renewable

 energy systems.
 Demonstrates Townsville as a leader in innovation